 Here, from the side of the experiencing student, circumstances have led to a desire to get things right, which means doing as expected.
 This leaves little room for the play of thought, for allowing nonconscious and unconscious processes enough free rein to come up with an emergent “a-ha.”
 Without such freedom, making sense is a bit like trying to force oneself to remember a word on the tip of your tongue or the place you left your keys.
 In forgetting ourselves and allowing moments of letting go, the knowing we want (its realisation and its articulation) can have an uncanny habit of bubbling into awareness, as if unbidden.
 But the anxiety of supposed-to-know makes letting go a treacherous thing.
 The anxious mind simply has not the capacity to relax enough for unstructured mental wanderings.
 Doing so seems especially foolish: After all, why would anyone trust to find, within themselves, that which is demanded from without?

 Where the “a-ha” repeatedly remains elusive, then the student seems to have little recourse but to conceive of learning as the accumulation of knowledge.
 Knowledge, as such, becomes reduced to a set of compartmentalised unrelated bits for memorising.
 Learning at this point is surely not fueled by a desire for personal-meaning; it is simply something done for the sake of jumping through hoops.
 Given that there is little in the way of joyful “a-ha” to be had, the learner caught in an approach of not-spelling-out wants and feels safest when asked to practice dictated processes, dutifully repeating back whatever is expected.
-He or she is happiest when clearly told what to do and how to do it.
+He/she/they is/are happiest when clearly told what to do and how to do it.

 The coping strategy of not-spelling-out makes novel problem-solving and open-ended inquiry into potentially threatening tasks.
 Panic is apt to ensue over trying to figure out what exactly is needed to get a good mark.
 It feels quite unfair to have to accomplish something without being told just what that something should look like in the end.
 Not-spelling-out makes for an anxious learner trying to read the mind of the curriculum/teacher.
 For someone leaning this way, the game of schooling is about going through the motions of what others expect.
 A good teacher, from this perspective, reduces that anxiety by providing very clear and detailed rubrics to guide the way.